Are you planning to start a new salon or looking forward to revamping your current one?

 • Check the way your wall is constructed.
 If you want certain equipment to be mounted on a wall, the strength of the wall needs to be assessed.
 Partition walls are not suitable, but a solid concrete or brick wall is perfect.

 • Place your wash area as close as possible to the water and waste outlets.
-Figuring out the location of pipeline and wiring early on will create an essential structure for your layout.
+Figuring out the location of pithe peline and wiring early on will create an essential structure for your layout.
 Plus, short pipes will be cheaper to install and prevent future plumbing problems.

 • Along with harnessing the best of natural daylight, keep in mind your client’s privacy.
 Sitting with foil in their hair with a clear view to passers-by is not a good look and will make the client uncomfortable.

-• Thinking about the surface of the floor is critical as well, especially if your space requires to withstand high levels of noise or create easy access to under-floor services.
+• Thinking about the surface of the floor is critical as well, especially if your space requiris requiredthstand high levels of noise or create easy access to under-floor services.

 Tips and Tricks to Design the Styling Area of your Salon

 One of the biggest challenges is figuring out the optimum usage of your space.
 More styling stations convert to more potential revenue for your salon, but at the same time, you wouldn’t want to overcrowd it.
-In case you are confused about the right way to use your space, it will be helpful to discuss your options with a professional salon designer early on.
+In case you are confused about the right way to use your space, it is recommended to discuss your options with a professional salon designer early on.

 Styling area of hair salon

 • Leave sufficient space to work.
-Ideally, styling units should have at least a 1.2m gap between each of them and length of 1.5m between the stylist and the unit.
-To fit more clients in a tight space, island styling units are the best.
+Ideally, styling units should have at least a 1.2m gap between each of them and a length ofa .5m between the stylist and the unit.
+To fit more clients in a tight space, island stylisland-stylingthe best.

-• Mix it up with different styles of light to create the perfect ambience.
-You could hang task lights over each section to provide the necessary illumination while using a wall-mounted feature lighting for the vibe.
+• Mix it up with different styles of light to create the perfect ambiance.
+And hang task lights over each section to provide the necessary illumination while using wall-mounted feature lighting for the vibe.

 • Decide on your solar scheme.
-Would you like it to be mixed and out-of-sight or highlight it with a colour bar?
+Would you like it to be mixed and out-of-sight or highlighted with a color bar?
 Weight out the pros and cons before you reach a decision.

 • Want to widen the space of your salon visually?
 A mirrored wall is all you need to trick the eye and make it seem spacious.